 Which school do you want to support?

-Rule of thumb: The value of students' time is about the same as minimum wage
+Rule of thumb: Students' time is more valuable than minimum wage

-The clock spins in only one direction; each day, teachers have a limited time to inspire and guide students through their lesson plans.
-Some teachers make masterful use of their limited minutes with students, advancing the powerful use of time to something of an art form.
-In Teach Like a Champion and his other work, Doug Lemov describes techniques collected from master teachers that enable them to keep students engaged and learning.
+The clock spins in only one direction.
+Each day, teachers have limited time to inspire and guide students through their lesson plans.
+Some teachers make masterful use of their limited minutes with students, elevating the use of time to an art form.
+In Teach Like a Champion and his other work, Doug Lemov describes techniques collected from master teachers that enable them to keep students engaged and learning, with practice.
 His instructional videos have become popular because they are practical.
 His primary thesis is that teaching skills can be learned and improved, with clear examples.

 Time in school has a rhythm to it.
 Classes begin and end at particular, scheduled times, marked by bells, buzzers or chimes.
 But do they have to be?
 In the past, clocks were rarely synchronized, but nowadays there is no longer any real doubt about the correct time.
 Factories and businesses have mostly done away with clocks that make noise, and some schools are getting rid of bells too, as EdSource reports.